-The WORT News Department is pleased to announce that its reporters are finalists in five Excellence in Wisconsin Journalism Awards from the Milwaukee Press Club.
+The WORT News Department won five awards in the Excellence in Wisconsin Journalism Awards from the Milwaukee Press Club, including two gold awards.

 Here’s a recap:

-- Producer Jonah Chester, for his story on Epic Systems’ attempt to bring employees back to in-person work last summer.
+Jonah Chester also won a bronze award for his reporting on local company Epic attempting to send employees back to in-person work last fall.